Hemicat-star/odin-recipes/README.md

   the project in order to more about the git commit -m command.
 I will be updating the README.md as I follow along with the instructions I receive.

-  I am also learning about markdown syntax during this **practice** because of the strong sentiment towards having good commit messages.
+  I am also learning about markdown syntax during this **practice** for better documentation.